Sovgut/state/README.md

 # @sovgut/state

 A lightweight and flexible state management library for TypeScript/JavaScript applications.
-This package provides an easy way to manage state using different storage mechanisms such as `localStorage`, `sessionStorage`, and an in-memory storage solution.
+This package provides an easy way to manage state using different storage mechanisms such as `localStorage`, `sessionStorage`, cookies, and an in-memory storage solution.

 ## Installation